 Paradoxically speaking…(Infinite complexity)

-And when you look at the nature of what an experience actually is, you will see it’s anything that you can know and anything you can know biologically.
+And when you look at the nature of what an experience actually is, you will see it’s anything that you can know or perceive on a biological level.

 Knowing is the key phrase.

-What are some things you know without ABSOLUTE CERTAINLY.
+What are some things you know with ABSOLUTE CERTAINLY.

 I’m not talking about things you believe with absolute certainty, I’m talking about things you ‘know’ with absolute certainty.